o2r-project/erc-spec/docs/spec/index.md

 ## .ercignore file

 The ERC MAY contain a file named `.ercignore` in the base directory.
-If this file is present, any files and directories matching the patterns within that file will be excluded from processes such as validation.
+If this file is present, any files and directories within the outer container which match the patterns within the file `.ercignore` will be excluded from the validation process.
-The newline-separated patterns in the file will be treated as [Unix shell globs](https://en.wikipedia.org/wiki/Glob_(programming)).
+The newline-separated patterns in the file MUST be [Unix shell globs](https://en.wikipedia.org/wiki/Glob_(programming)).

 Tools implementing this specification SHOULD communicate the names of ignored files or directories to the user for a transparent validation procedure.